 Because the rates paid on a property are based on the valuation some properties see a large rise in rates following a revaluation, while others see a reduction.

-Transitional relief is a government scheme introduced to ensure that any large increases or large decreases in rates bills arising from the revaluations are phased in gradually over a number of years.
-Under the scheme, increases and decreases are limited to a set percentage.
+Transitional relief is a government scheme introduced to ensure that any large increases in rates bills arising from the revaluations are phased in gradually over a number of years.
+Under the scheme, increases are limited to a set percentage.

 If you are entitled to any transitional protection it will automatically be calculated when we work out your bill.
 You do not need to apply for it.